telerik/document-processing-docs/knowledge-base/extract-pdf-form-fields-data-radpdfprocessing.md

 ## Description

-Learn how to [import a PDF document]({%slug radpdfprocessing-formats-and-conversion-pdf-pdfformatprovider%}) and read the data from the input fields within the [AcroForm]({%slug radpdfprocessing-model-interactive-forms-acroform%}).
+Learn how to [import a PDF document]({%slug radpdfprocessing-formats-and-conversion-pdf-pdfformatprovider%}) and read the data from the input fields within the [AcroForm]({%slug radpdfprocessing-model-interactive-forms-acroform%}).FormFields collection.
 The use-case is to iterate the form fields in a PDF document, extract the input values, and use these values to populate a data object.

 ## Solution